What is a concussion?

 Concussion safety in Ontario

-In March 2018, Ontario passed concussion safety legislation to help protect amateur athletes in sport and in school settings.4 Rowan’s Law (Concussion Safety), 2018, sets out rules that call for:
+In March 2018, Ontario passed concussion safety legislation to help protect amateur athletes in sport and in school settings.4 Rowan’s Law (Concussion Safety), 2018, makes it mandatory for sports organizations to:

 Concussions in sport

 Concussions can happen in many sport-related settings so it is important that all organizations take steps to protect their participants.
 The goals are to reduce the total number of concussions that occur in sports and to reduce the negative effects of concussions on individuals.
 Creating policies and protocols in the event of a sport-related concussion can help reach these goals.
-Policies should address the following areas: 1,2,4,5
+The Ministry of Heritage, Sport, Tourism and Culture Industries provides additional information for sport organizations.

 Concussions outside of a sports setting

-The information outlined in The Canadian Guidelines on Concussion in Sport (Parachute Canada, 2017) can be applied to children, adolescents and adults who sustain a concussion outside of a sport environment and are returning to activity (i.e., school, work, etc.).2 Receiving appropriate diagnosis, and care for concussions and following recommendations for a gradual return to activities is key to helping reduce the negative impact concussions can have.
+The information outlined in The Canadian Guidelines on Concussion in Sport2 (Parachute) can be applied to children, adolescents and adults who sustain a concussion outside of a sport environment and are returning to activity (i.e., school, work, etc.).2 Receiving appropriate diagnosis, and care for concussions and following recommendations for a gradual return to activities is key to helping reduce the negative impact concussions can have.

 - McCrory P., et al. (2017) Consensus statement on concussion in sport—the 5th international conference on concussion in sport held in Berlin, October 2016.
 British Journal of Sports Medicine, 51(11), 838-847.